HikaruJ/TokenLogin/README.md

 The project is currently still in early stages of development.
 - **Signup** [80%%] - The Signup page is working correctly, however it does not have protection against duplicate registration.
 - **Login** [100%%] - The Login page is working correctly.
-- **Landing Page** [20%] - The current page uses controllers and views instead of the components pattern in AngularJS.
+- **Landing Page** [80] - The Landing page is currently using a temporary design, which needs to be replaced.
 - **Refresh Tokens** [80%] - Currently I do not display the option to connect with refresh tokens, due to an error in the RepositoryBase, which I need to solve.
 - **Unit Testing** [0%] - The project is missing unit tests for checking that everything works correctly.